mariaboerner1987/awesome-flower-list/README.md

 # Awesome Flower List [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A list of resources where Flower is used
+A list of resources where Flower is used.

 ## Framework Support